 There are those who see individuals who show procrastination as an indication of a hidden mental issue.
 However, other people who view procrastination as a helpful method for recognizing what is essential to us.
 In the end, it’s uncommon to stall when one really enjoys the job that needs to be done.

 In Clinical Psychology, there seems to be an association with issues of tension, low feeling of self-esteem, and a pointless attitude.
-Procrastination is firmly associated with fear (e.g., low self-viability, or educated weakness) or disdaining the undertaking (e.g., fatigue and disregard).
+Procrastination is firmly associated with fear, like low self-viability, or educated weakness.

 Perhaps the dominating reason we procrastinate is a breakdown in our self-control.
 You realize what you should do and you’re not ready to force yourself to do it.
 It’s that hole between goal and activity.

 The main player in procrastination is always justification.
 If your procrastination can’t hide behind something else, it will never win.
 When learning how to overcome procrastination you need to identify procrastination and the different masks it hides behind.

 Justification of Procrastination

 Because procrastination is a great source of stress, it can not only hide behind preferable behaviors but also less frowned upon negative ones.
 For example:

 - Distraction with other behaviors to avoid thinking of the task (like surfing the internet or flipping through cat videos at work.)

 - Turning lack of achievement into a joke or a humorous thing.

-- Blaming external factors is the most common causative agents of procrastination.
+- Blaming external factors is the most common causative agent of procrastination.
 You can tell yourself that it wasn’t your fault or that you won’t get valued anyway.

 - Comparison with other people’s lesser achievements.

 - Denial or pretending that what you’re doing isn’t procrastination is also a very powerful shield for procrastination.
 Sometimes we tell ourselves that starting early on a task is counterproductive or results in lower quality work.

 - Falsely increasing value of tasks of lesser urgency to justify not doing the task at hand.